VCSFA-MARS/TSLPB/README.md

 # Twiggs Space Lab Payload Board Driver

-TSLPB is a driver class that can be instantiated and used to access the sensors and devices on the TSLPB V3 for the [ThinSat Program.](http://vaspace.org/index.php/thinsat-program)
+TSLPB is a driver class that can be used to access the sensors and devices on the TSLPB V3 for the [ThinSat Program.](http://vaspace.org/index.php/thinsat-program)

 The driver sets up all the input and output pins required for accessing the analog sensors, and provides methods for reading both the analog and digital sensors.

+## Usage Guides and Documentation

+For more detailed information about the hardware and software, look in the `extras` folder for .pdf files containing the TSLPB and NSL ICDs, as well as some more in-depth technical information about this library.

+The [TSLPB Wiki](https://github.com/VCSFA-MARS/TSLPB/wiki) as another good reference for getting started and understanding the TSLPB library functions.

 # Basic Usage